vickicello/booking-app-go/notes.md

 * you can't mix datatypes in an array
 * slices are an abstraction of an array that allow for flexible sizing
 * can be declared like `var foo []string` and you can use append() to add to the slice

+## loops

+* Go only uses for loops, no while or until (but you can basically do an until/while by adding a condition after `for` like `for remainingTickets > 0`...or you could make an infinite loop with `for true` which is hte same as just using `for` without a condition)
+* use `break` to exit the loop, or `continue` skip the rest of this iteration and move to the next

+## conditionals

+* uses traditional `if/else/else if` syntax